-13.6.2 On-Site Laboratory Radiation Screening
+13.6.2 Radiation Screening

 A fixed-base laboratory will analyze all waste characterization samples.
-All samples to be shipped off-site for laboratory analysis will be screened for radiation at an on-site laboratory before shipment and will receive approval for off-site shipment.
+All samples to be shipped off-site for laboratory analysis will be screened for radiation and radiological contamination before shipment and will receive approval for off-site shipment.